jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 };
 ```

-You’re using the `async` keyword because the code will asynchronously access DynamoDB, which you’ll see in a moment. `event` and `context` will both be used in a moment to retrieve information about the API request.
+You’re using the `async` keyword because the code will asynchronously access DynamoDB, which you’ll see in a moment.
+The `event` argument is a [core Lambda concept](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-event) - it's an object representing the data for the Lambda to process, and in your case, it represents the HTTP request received from your API.
+An [example event from API Gateway](https://docs.aws.amazon.com/lambda/latest/dg/with-on-demand-https.html) can be found in the Lambda documentation, if you're looking for a more detailed rundown of what's available in the event.
+The [`context` argument](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) contains useful information about the execution environment; we'll be using it for its `awsRequestId` property in a moment.

+`event` and `context` will both be used in a moment to retrieve information about the API request.

 Next, you’ll want to set up the connection between your Lambda and DynamoDB to perform your reads and writes: